I am a blogger from Southern Oklahoma who loves to write about nature and animals.

 To begin, let me say that purchasing the DR Lawn Vacuum is one of the best things I have ever done!
-But as you know, all the product advertisements you see, will only tell you the good things about the product.
+But as you know, all the product advertisements you see will only tell you the good things about the product.
 I am going to give you the good, the bad, and the ugly.
 Yes, there are a couple of things that could use some improvement.
 However, if I had to do it over again, I would still make the same purchase.

-For me, spring does have an ugly side, all the dead leaves laying in my yard.
+For me, spring does have an ugly side: all the dead leaves lying in my yard.
 If you have very many trees in your yard, you may have the same dilemma.
-Every year I rake leaves, for weeks!
-We live in the country and our quaint little house is nestled amoung many, many trees.
-Don’t get me wrong, I wouldn’t change that for anything, I love my trees.
+Every year, I rake leaves for weeks!
+We live in the country, and our quaint little house is nestled among many, many trees.
+Don’t get me wrong; I wouldn’t change that for anything.
+I love my trees.
 It’s just the raking every spring that I don’t like.

-I'm Getting Too Old For All This Raking!
+I'm Getting Too Old for All This Raking!

-This year I decided enough is enough!
+This year, I decided enough is enough!
 I am getting too old for all that raking and hauling!
 My husband, Johnny, decided it was time for a leaf vacuum.
 He checked out several different brands before we decided which one to purchase.
-We chose the DR lawn and leaf vacuum.
+We chose the DR Lawn and Leaf Vacuum.
 The DR brand has a very good reputation and their customer service is ranked very highly.

-· The Pro-XL also has a 306 gallon capacity but has a 13.74 ft. lbs. torque Subaru engine.
+- The Pro-XL also has a 306-gallon capacity but has a 13.74 ft. lbs. torque Subaru engine.

-We choose the Pro model as we didn’t feel like we needed the additional power of the Pro-XL and didn’t need the extra expense.
+We choose the Pro model, as we didn’t feel like we needed the additional power of the Pro-XL and didn’t need the extra expense.

 Easy to Attach and Use

-Now I am going to give you the good, the bad and the ugly.
-First of all the DR vacuum is really easy to attach to your mower.
-I can actually do that myself!
-It’s also very easy to pull, you barely know it’s there.
-You have the option of either the pull start or the electric start.
-We chose the electric start as I have trouble with anything that has a pull start!
-The DR lawn and leaf vacuum uses a patented steel impeller blade that’s serrated and the impeller has a life time warranty.
-As leaves are drawn into the vacuum impeller, they are chopped and shredded into a fine mulch by a patented steel impeller blade that is serrated.
+The DR Lawn and Leaf Vacuum uses a patented steel impeller blade that’s serrated and comes with a lifetime warranty.
+As leaves are drawn into the vacuum impeller, they are chopped and shredded into a fine mulch.
 This shredding action reduces up to 10 bags of leaves to just 1 bag of mulch.
-Now you have not only eliminated the leaves from your yard but you have created mulch for your vegetable garden or your flower gardens.
+Now you have not only eliminated the leaves from your yard, but you have created mulch for your vegetable garden or your flower gardens.

 You May Have to Clear the Hose

 It’s really no big deal, you just have to get off the mower and shake the hose to loosen them.
 Every now and then, you have to disconnect the hose and straighten it out to clear it.
-This is really the only trouble we have with it and it doesn't happen very often.
+This is really the only trouble we have with it, and it doesn't happen very often.
 I also find that if I will go a little slower, the less trouble I have with the leaves getting stuck in the hose.

 The Collection Box

-The collection box has two release knobs at the bottom of the back panel that you will screw off and just lift up the back panel about ½ inch and pull it right off the back.
-There is a latch that you release on the front of the box, to tilt it and let the leaves pour out.
+The collection box has two release knobs at the bottom of the back panel that you will screw off and just lift up the back panel about 1/2 inch and pull it right off the back.
+There is a latch that you release on the front of the box to tilt it and let the leaves pour out.
 You will have to drive the mower forward a little to empty it all.
 It’s very easy to do!
 I have no complaints here.

 Dust in the Air

 DR claims to have a dust reduction system that dispels clean air with little or no dust.
-Well, that may be the case, if your entire yard is nice green grass.
-We have a lot of dirt in our yard and it does get very dusty.
+Well, that may be the case if your entire yard is nice green grass.
+We have a lot of dirt in our yard, and it does get very dusty.
 It may reduce the dust in the air more than other brands, but you are still going to have dirt in the air.